makolyte/sakila/ReadME.txt

-Sakila sample database was ported to the following databases
+Sakila sample database (modded) - for database platforms:

- Oracle
+1. SQL Server
+2. MySQL

+Mod information:
- SQL Server
+-Stripped down to just SQL Server and MySQL.
- SQLIte
- Interbase/Firebird
- Microsoft Access
- PostgreSQL
- DB2
- Exasol
+-Denormalized some of the data so it's easier to show simple examples -Changed some data for simplicity (DateTime -> Date)

+Original information:
 by DB Software Laboratory
 http://www.etl-tools.com